Ginger, part of traditional medicine

 HELPS REDUCE INFLAMMATION

 Ginger has been used for centuries to reduce inflammation and treat inflammatory conditions.
-A study published in the journal Cancer Prevention Research found that a ginger root supplement given to a group of volunteer participants reduced inflammation markers in the colon in about a month.
+A study published in the journal Cancer Prevention Research found that a ginger root supplement given to a group of volunteer participants reduced inflammation markers in the colon in regarding a month.

 The study researchers explained that by decreasing inflammation, the risk of colon cancer also decreased.
 Ginger has also shown promise in clinical trials to treat inflammation associated with osteoarthritis.